Flawless Physio Logo

 Insertional Achilles Tendonitis: Anatomy

 The Achilles Tendon attaches the calf muscle (origin) to the heel bone (insertion).
-There are two main types of Achilles Tendonitis; mid-portion Achilles Tendonitis is in the middle of the Achilles Tendon, while Insertional Achilles Tendonitis is in the lower aspect of the tendon as it attaches to the heel bone (Calcaneus).
+There are two main types of Achilles Tendinopathy: mid-portion Achilles Tendonitis is in the middle of the Achilles Tendon, while Insertional Achilles Tendonitis is in the lower aspect of the tendon as it attaches to the heel bone (Calcaneus).

 As the tendon attaches to the heel bone, it wraps around the curve of the calcaneus, attaching to the bottom of the heel.
 If there is pain or tenderness on the very bottom of the Achilles Tendon, it is referred to as an Achilles Enthesopathy.